NUHacks/constitution/constitution.md

 Furthermore, an active member cannot be guilty of being a total fuckwad.
 List possible infractions here.

-If an individual is not an active member, the Advisory Board may choose, by consensus, to disregard the non-active member's votes.
-[TODO rest of article 4]

 ## Article 5: Advisor

 ### Section 1